Group conversations are daunting for beginners.

 Guy 2: Physically not my type, I like though how she’s always kind and welcoming towards everyone

-Guy Who Gets It: Not your type, what’s your type then…
+Guy Who Gets It: Yeah she is awesome, but I understand if she’s not your type.
+But what’s your type then…

 Guy 2: blabla